 12.1.2 where all payments due by the Supplier referred to above are paid within 7 days, any Licence granted by the Supplier shall continue for a period of 12 months, but if such payments are not made then all Licences shall automatically terminate and the Customer shall return any Products which have not been fully paid for or remove them from publication.
 If the Customer fails to do so, then the Supplier may enter the Customer's premises and take possession of them or submit copyright notices where the Products are published.
 Until they have been returned, the Customer shall be solely responsible for their safe keeping and will not use them for any purpose not connected with this Contract;

 12.1.3 the accrued rights, remedies, obligations and liabilities of the parties as at expiry or termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and

 12.1.4 clauses which expressly or by implication have effect after termination shall continue in full force and effect

 12.2 There shall also become immediately due and payable by the Customer to the Supplier any amounts due in terms of Condition 4.3 and any additional hosting charges payable.
-Such additional hosting charges shall include a payment for an additional 12 months’ hosting charge (depending on product as specified previously) for all Hosted Product then hosted by the Supplier.
+Such additional hosting charges shall include a payment for an additional 6 or 12 months’ hosting charge (depending on product as specified previously) for all Hosted Product then hosted by the Supplier.
 Hosting Services shall renew automatically unless the Customer advises the Supplier to cease delivery of Hosting Services.

 13.1 Force majeure: